-We will have products in housing, including hempcrete homes, modular hemp blocks, and hemp fibre insulation.
-These products will be of better quality than existing products and will be the only carbon positive products in their markets.
+We’re working with makers all over the world, to offer products in housing, including hempcrete homes, modular hemp blocks, and hemp fibre insulation.
+These products will be of better quality than existing products, the only carbon positive construction materials in their markets.

 - Carbon storage – One hectare of hemp sequesters 7 to 15 tonnes of CO2, similar to the amount sequestered by a young forest, but it only takes five months to grow.

 - Breaking the cycle of diseases – Hemp helps to break the cycle of diseases when used in crop rotation.